 This proprietary, patent-pending model, dubbed Common Conformational Morphology (CCM), was developed using homology modeling and molecular mechanics/dynamics of intrinsically disordered proteins (amyloid or amyloid-like).

 - available crystal structures of amyloid proteins outside the CNS

 - extant structural information for CNS amyloid proteins such as Aβ and tau

 - lists of (non-drug) literature compounds that inhibit more than one amyloid protein

-TREVENTIS™ CCM technology is pioneering a mechanism-based, rational drug design approach to protein misfolding therapeutics that can be applied in the CNS and beyond.
+In short: TREVENTIS™ CCM is a mechanism-based, rational drug design approach to protein misfolding therapeutics that can be applied in the CNS and beyond.